-Course Requirements: Apart from completing 6 of 8 scheduled exams and 70% of the lab experiments, all other forms of assessment are completely optional, unless otherwise indicated.
-If you complete all (8) exams, the lowest (2) scores will be dropped.
-Two missed exams will be dropped, but additional missed exams will require completion of a comprehensive final exam.
+Course Requirements: Apart from completing the five (5) scheduled semester exams, other forms of assessment are completely optional, unless otherwise indicated.
+If you miss an exam, you will be required to take a make-up exam at the end of the semester.
+Two missed exams will require completion of a comprehensive final exam.
 Occasionally, pop quizzes may be administered during class and will be included in the overall grade calculation.
 The scoring of these quizzes is meant to encourage good study habits, note-taking and engagement with class activities.

 Assessment Approximate Point Value Overall Average Grade

-6 Exams 600 pts ≥89.5% А
+5 Exams ~500 pts ≥89.5% А

 Class Activities 79.5-89.4% В

-Quizzes 0 - 200 pts 69.5-79.4% С
+Quizzes ~50 pts 69.5-79.4% С

 Homework 59.5-69.4% D

-Lab (Drop Lowest 3) 100 - 150 pts ≤59.5% F
+Laboratory Reports ~100 pts ≤59.5% F